Tesena-smart-testing/robotfw-database-comparator/readme.md

 setx QA_DB_PASSWORD "password"
 ```

-## 3. Add SQL Queries and/or Expected Results
+## 3. Create SQL Queries and Expected Results
-Create an SQL query and save it to **SQL_Queries** folder as an **.sql file**.
+Create SQL queries you want to be executed in the Database and save them to **SQL_Queries** folder as **.sql files**.
+One query per file.

 If you want to compare the query results to expected results, put these to **Environments/XX/Expected_Results** where XX is the environment.
 Use a filename equal to the SQL query filename, just with .csv extension.
-Use commas and quotes as separators ("value","value").
+Use commas and quotes as separators: `("firstvalue","secondvalue","thirdvalue")`

 ## 4. Execute the tests
 For comparing the expected and actual result for one DB, use: